letstatt/stress/README.md

 -dnl         Disable logger (do not log)

 Verifier:
--v file      Path to output verifier
+-v file      Path to custom verifier
 -vstrict     Use strict comparison of outputs

 Misc: